tsw1985/AEM_Push_CRX/README.md

 # Pull file :

 - Click on "Pull file" tab
-- Click on "Select file" .
+- Click on "Search file" .
 Here, you must select your file from your project.
 - Select a folder to download the pkg.zip
 - Done :)